SciRuby/daru-view/README.md

 bundle exec nanoc view

 ```
-Now go to the http://localhost:3000/nyaplot to see the Nyaplot examples or http://localhost:3000/highcharts to see the Highcharts examples.
+Now go to the http://localhost:3000/nyaplot to see the Nyaplot examples or http://localhost:3000/highcharts and similarly for googlecharts, datatables
+to see the Highcharts examples.

 #### Live demo links